innaamogolonova/cse15l-lab-reports/lab1.md

 But what would happen if we passed a path to a file as an argument for the `cd` command?

 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
 As you can see, we got an error message after passing a file Hello.java as an argument.
 In the message it states that the argument passed into the `cd` command has to be a directory, which Hello.java is not.

 ## ls command
 The `ls` command allows us to see the list of files and folders contained in the current directory.
+For example, if we use the `ls` command while in /home/lecture1/ working directory, this is the output that we will get:

 ## cat command